 When terminating an employee in the platform, users can select the reason for the employee's cessation of employment from a list of pre-defined options.
 Recording termination reasons against a terminated employee affords employers with greater transparency and an easier manner of assessing any turnover patterns in the business.

 This article will explain how and where you can select a termination reason when terminating an employee as well as how to record a termination reason for previously terminated employees.

-Please note: Selecting a termination reason is currently a voluntary user action in the platform.
-However, upon commencement of STP Phase 2 (scheduled to commence on 1 July 2021), all employees terminated from 1 July 2021 onwards must have a valid termination reason recorded as this information will need to be sent to the ATO via an STP event.
+Please note: Effective from 19 October 2021, selecting a termination reason will be mandatory.
+This is due to additional reporting requirements in STP Phase 2 (scheduled to commence on 1 January 2022), whereby any employee terminated from 1 July 2021 must report a valid termination reason to the ATO via an STP event.
 Further to this, the pre-defined termination reasons provided as part of this function have been prescribed by the ATO as part of their Phase 2 specifications.
 As a result, users cannot customise the termination reasons.

 What are the pre-defined termination reasons?

 In any area of the platform that allows you to add a termination reason, such as the employee file and a pay run, the "Termination reason" dropdown list will display a tooltip, as follows: